ARTbio/Galaxy-Platforms-to-Cloud/setup_nfs.md

 /export/etc/postgresql/9.3/main 10.132.0.0/24(rw,nohide,insecure,no_subtree_check)
 ```

+- for docker-slurm, manually add to /etc/exports :
+`/export/galaxy 10.132.0.0/24(rw,nohide,insecure,no_subtree_check)`

 *note that bad ip range syntax cause problem initially (was 10.132.0.2/255.255.255.255)*

 - Be aware of the add-in in /etc/fstab file triggered by GKS